-Not only does landscaping increase exterior appeal, but it can give real estate a 15 percent increase in value, according to a Virginia Tech study.
-The study found that the perceived value of a home is affected by the size, type and design of the plant in landscaping.
+Not only does landscaping improve exterior appeal, but it can also give real estate a 15 percent boost in value, according to a Virginia Tech study.
+The research found that the perceived value of a home is affected by the size, type, and design of the plants used in landscaping.
 Gardening can add tens of thousands of dollars to the value of your property.
-In fact, it's one of the few improvements you can make to the home that not only adds value immediately, but also increases in value as the years go by.
+In fact, it's one of the few improvements you can make to the home that not only adds value immediately, but also increases in value over time.

-And while the services of the two may overlap, certified landscape architects often go beyond designers and can provide top-notch plans and installation help.
-A Virginia Cooperative Extension survey found that landscaping expenses, especially large ones, “significantly increase perceived value.
-Therefore, you may want to invest in larger trees and mature vegetation that seems more established for your landscaping project.
-Let's take a closer look at when landscaping decreases or increases home values and which projects may offer the best opportunity to get the most out of your investment.Whether in uncertain financial times or in times of prosperity, landscaping your property is a smart investment strategy.
+And while their services may overlap, certified landscape architects often go beyond designers and can provide top-notch plans and installation help.
+A Virginia Cooperative Extension survey found that landscaping expenses, especially large ones, “significantly increase perceived value”.
+Therefore, you may want to invest in larger trees and mature vegetation that appears more established for your landscaping project.
+Let's take a closer look at when landscaping decreases or increases home values and which projects may offer the best opportunity to get the most out of your investment.Whether during uncertain financial times or times of prosperity, landscaping your property is a smart investment strategy.

-The American Society of Landscape Architects (ASLA) states that professional landscaping can increase the price of a home “15 to 20 percent more at the time of resale.
-First impressions count, and when a buyer sees your home for the first time, the exterior appeal and the care of the landscape are the first indicators of how well the home has been cared for.
+The American Society of Landscape Architects (ASLA) states that professional landscaping can increase the price of a home “15 to 20 percent more at the time of resale”.
+First impressions count, and when a buyer sees your home for the first time, exterior appeal and care of the landscape are the first indicators of how well the home has been maintained.